-CONCUSSIONS AND HEALTH INJURIES (EC§49475): Requires districts who elect to offer athletic programs to immediately remove for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during the activity and prohibits the return of the athlete to that activity until he/she is evaluated by and receives written clearance from a specified health care provider, and requires district to provide annually a concussion and head injury information sheet to be signed and returned by the athlete and his/her parent before the athlete initiates practice or competition.
+CONCUSSIONS AND HEALTH INJURIES (EC §49475): This law requires districts who elect to offer athletic programs to immediately remove for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during the activity, and prohibits the return of the athlete to that activity until he/she is evaluated by and receives a written clearance form, completes a graduated return-to-play protocol, or not less than seven days in duration under the supervision of a licensed health care provider, and requires districts to provide annually a concussion and head injury information sheet to be signed and returned by the athlete and his/her parent/guardian before the athlete initiates practice or competition.

-INSTRUCTION FOR PUPILS WITH TEMPORARY DISABILITIES (EC§48206.3, §48980): If your child should suffer a temporary disability which makes attendance in regular day classes or an alternative education program in which the child is enrolled impossible or inadvisable, your child shall receive individual instruction provided by the district in which he/she is deemed to reside.
+INSTRUCTION FOR PUPILS WITH TEMPORARY DISABILITIES (EC §48206.3, §48980): If your child should suffer a temporary disability which makes attendance in regular day classes or an alternative education program in which the child is enrolled impossible or inadvisable, your child shall receive individual instruction provided by the district in which he/she is deemed to reside.
 Individual instruction includes instruction provided in your home, in a hospital or other residential health facility, excluding state hospitals, or under other circumstances prescribed by state law.